kieubinh/reading-notes/quotes.md

 Li06.
 "Commitment gives life to things that might otherwise seem lifeless." in the book "The 12 Week Year"

+Li07.
+“If you don’t like where you are, move.
+You are not a tree.” from Vinh Giang

+Li08. ***If you’ve never sh*t yourself, how can you become THE Sh*t.*** from Vinh Giang

 ## Career
 Ca01.
 "A goal without a plan is just a wish." by _Antoine de Saint-Exupéry_